owtf/spyderjax/README.md

 This uses the HTML source to perform parsing.

-  * Compares DOM states before and after an event is triggered by the bot.
+  * Compares DOM trees before and after an event is triggered by the bot.

-  * Calculates the difference between two states
+  * Calculates the difference between two states (basically the **edit distance**)

-  * Parses the new DOM state for new links, changes
+  * Parses the new DOM tree for state changes

-  * (To be added later)

 3. Controller